-Proposal submissions shall not exceed \$150,000.00 in total proposed costs.
+Proposal submissions shall not exceed \$200,000.00 in total proposed costs.
 Proposals that exceed this amount will not be considered for selection.
-It is expected that the approved funding for the contract will not exceed approximately \$75,000.00 per year for the term of the contract, including any extensions of the term.
+It is expected that the approved funding for the contract will not exceed approximately \$100,000.00 for the first year, and \$50,000.00 for the second and third years of the contract not including any extensions.
+Anticipated amount per extension year not to exceed \$25,000.00.